WO0O0O/Monita/README.md

 ## 🖥️ How It Works

-UpMon consists of two main components:
+Monita consists of two main components:

 1. **Backend (Flask)**: Handles website monitoring, data storage, and provides a RESTful API
 2. **Frontend (React)**: Delivers a responsive user interface to manage and view monitoring data